In-depth guide

 Underwriting is one of them.
 This process helps lenders understand their customers and their risk status to safeguard against unexpected loss.

-In this guide, we’ll help you understand what underwriting is, the difference between manual and automated underwriting, steps in the underwriting process, what lenders look for.
+In this guide, we’ll help you understand what underwriting is, the different types of underwriting lenders perform (consumer, business, loan, etc.), the difference between manual and automated underwriting, the steps in the underwriting process, and what lenders look for.

 What is underwriting?